ycswaves/etherpty/readme.md

 $ etherpty --share http://localhost:8080
 $ Your shell is shared at: http://localhost:8080/511c2772886991908b5c96cbee362fce
 ```

-You just need share the unique sharing URL to you partners.

 To access a shared terminal by joining a URL

 ```